RedisLabs/redis-enterprise-k8s-docs/README.md

 git clone https://github.com/RedisLabs/redis-enterprise-k8s-docs.git
 ```

-1) Create a namespace / project:
+1) Create a namespace / project.

-    > For OpenShift deployment create a new project:
+    For non-OpenShift deployments, create a new namespace:

     ```
-    oc new-project my-project
+    kubectl create namespace demo
     ```

-    > For non-OpenShift deployment - create a new namespace:
+    For OpenShift deployments, create a new project (you can substitute `oc` for `kubectl` in the rest of these instructions):

     ```
-    kubectl create namespace demo
+    oc new-project my-project
     ```

-2) If you run OpenShift perform the following (you need admin permissions for your cluster)
+2) If you are not running OpenShift, skip to the next step.
+For OpenShift, perform the following commands (you need admin permissions for your cluster):
-(this provides the operator permissions for pods):

     ```
     oc apply -f scc.yaml
     ```
       > You should receive the following response:

+    `securitycontextconstraints.security.openshift.io "redis-enterprise-scc" configured`

+    Provide the operator permissions for pods (substitute your project for "my-project"):
     ```
-    securitycontextconstraints.security.openshift.io "redis-enterprise-scc" configured*
-    ```
-    Followed by (change "my-project"):
-    ```
     oc adm policy add-scc-to-group redis-enterprise-scc system:serviceaccounts:my-project
     ```

-    If you're deploying a service broker also apply the sb_rbac.yaml file.
+    If you're deploying a service broker, also apply the sb_rbac.yaml file:
     ```
-    kubectl apply -f sb_rbac.yaml
+    oc apply -f sb_rbac.yaml
     ```

     > You should receive the following response:

-    ```
-    clusterrole "redis-enterprise-operator-sb" configured
+    `clusterrole "redis-enterprise-operator-sb" configured`
-    ```

     Bind the Cluster Service Broker role to the operator service account (in the current namespace):

      ```
     oc adm policy add-cluster-role-to-user redis-enterprise-operator-sb --serviceaccount redis-enterprise-operator --rolebinding-name=redis-enterprise-operator-sb
      ```
     > You should receive the following response:

-    ```
-    cluster role "redis-enterprise-operator-sb" added: "redis-enterprise-operator"
+    `cluster role "redis-enterprise-operator-sb" added: "redis-enterprise-operator"`
-    ```

 3) You can optionally use pod security policy.
     ```